 Wheat variability in photosynthetic capacity and efficiency for increased yield potential

-Viridiana Silva-Pérez1, John R. Evans1, Gemma Molero3, Tony Condon2, Robert Furbank2, Matthew Reynolds (2014).
-Proceedings of the IV International Wheat Yield Consortium, CIMMYT Mexico, page 145 of pdf or 154 of document page numbering.
+Silva-Pérez V, Evans JR, Molero G, Condon T, Furbank R, Reynolds M (Mar 2014), Proceedings of the IV International Wheat Yield Consortium, CIMMYT Mexico, pp 145 of pdf or pp 154 of document page numbering

 A Sinorhizobium meliloti-specific N-acyl homoserine lactone quorum-sensing signal increases nodule numbers in Medicago truncatula independent of autoregulation